faasm/experiment-sgx/README.md

     libsgx-dcap-ql-dev \
     libssl-dev
 ```
 Finally, install dependencies.
-This installes the DCAP driver, the SGX SDK and the .NET Core SDK)
+This installes the DCAP driver, the SGX SDK and the .NET Core SDK (if necessary) and clones [this repo](https://github.com/Azure-Samples/microsoft-azure-attestation/).
 ```bash
 inv sgx.install
 ```